Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Related Work

 Another approach that makes use of the semantic meaning of the identifier names is presented by \citeauthor{context2name} \citeyearpar{context2name} and it is called Context2Name.
 JavaScript code is usually deployed in a minified version in which the identifiers are replaced with short and random names.
 Context2Name is a deep learning-based technique that predicts identifier names for variables that have a minified name.
 This technique generates context vectors for each identifier by inspecting five tokens before and after the identifier's occurrence.
 The context vectors are then summarised in embeddings.
 Those embeddings are used by a recurrent neural network to predict natural names for the minified variables.
 Context2Name predicts correct identifiers with a 47.5\% accuracy of all minified names and it predicts 5.3\% additional identifiers missed by the state-of-art tools.

 The improvements made by the dual-channel research shows how much potential the dual-channel information presents for software analysis.
-Our study uses similar approaches with the work from dual-channel research on a different problem.
-Hints of the developer's intent have been extracted from natural language information to guide the detection of anti-patterns of named casts.
+Our study uses similar approaches to the work from dual-channel research, but on a different problem.
+Hints of the developer's intent have been extracted from natural language information to guide the detection of anti-patterns of named casts.\selectlanguage{british}